DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 START(13)
 DONE        // This marks the end of the startup process

+The sequence can also be started from a serial monitor with the command </ START 3 13>

-Notice that the route instructions are followed in sequence by loco 3, the AT command just leaves the loco running until that sensor is detected.
+Notice that the route instructions are followed in sequence by the loco given to it, the AT command just leaves the loco running until that sensor is detected.

+If you have multiple separate sections of track which do not require inter-train cooperation you may add many more separate sequences and they will operate independently.

 Although the above is trivial, the routes are designed to be independent of the loco address so that we can have several locos following the same route at the same time (not in the end to end example above!) perhaps passing each other or crossing over with trains on other